cncf/tag-security/assessments/guide/README.md

 ## Benefits of a Security Assessment

-Having your project security assessed is fundamental for eliminating security risks. it allows building and maintaining a secure project over time as an integral part of the system.
+Having your project security assessed is fundamental for eliminating security risks.
+It allows building and maintaining a secure project over time as an integral part of the system.
 Security assessments have many benefits:
 * A measurable security baseline from that point onwards
 * Exposure and analysis of security issues, including the risk they introduce